 - With over 200 million users and counting, Airbnb’s adoption of React has contributed to its success in the highly competitive travel industry.

-- The most current data displays that there are 11,908,579 websites that use React for their UI.
+- The most current data displays that 11,908,579 websites use React for their UI.

 - 4.1% of all websites with a JavaScript library use React